edwiniac/sciprog_24/practical09/README.md

 # Practical 9

-This subdirectory contains the code in C for practical 8.
+This folder contains the code in C for practical 9.

 ## Files Included
 1. main.c  - C program to read a file and check if the matrix contained is a magic square